sandipbhowmik/vectordb/README.md

-This repository provides Python scripts to ingest data into and query data from the Qdrant vector database.
+This repository provides Python scripts to ingest data into and query data using KNN from Qdrant, ELK and Redis vector database.

 # Prerequisites